Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 James 1:17-18 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.
 Of His own will He brought us forth by the word of truth, that we might be a kind of firstfruits of His creatures.”

 When we read the Bible we must read it for what it says.
-When God promises us everlasting life, that means that our life is not left in doubt, but will last forever, by the power of God.
+When God promises believers everlasting life, that means that the believer’s life is not left in doubt, but will last forever, by the power of God.

 John 3:16 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”